 Archive for 'Preservation'

-Posted by Audrey Amidon on November 25, 2013, under Digitization, Motion Pictures, Preservation.
+Posted by Audrey Amidon on March 19, 2014, under Conservation, Digitization, Motion Pictures, Preservation.

-Posted by Laurel on November 5, 2013, under Motion Pictures, Preservation.
+Posted by Carrie on December 18, 2013, under Maps, Motion Pictures, Preservation, Reference.